Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 Step 3: Treat the Symptom

 - Begin by organizing all your debts to minimize the monthly bleeding.
-Consider which consolidation and refinancing strategies can help you lower interest costs and eliminate penalties and fees.
 Contact your existing creditor and try to negotiate special terms.
 Every dollar saved in interest and penalties is one less dollar you need to pay off.
+Consider whether debt consolidation or refinancing can help you lower interest costs, and eliminate penalties and fees.

 - Sell your stuff for a quick payoff.
-Do you have jewelry, an extra car, R.V, furs, or a boat that is seldom used?
+Do you have jewelry, an extra car, R.V., furs, or a boat that's seldom used?
 What things can you sell to make a quick dent in your debt and accelerate the payoff process?

-- Once your interest costs are minimized and quick payoff strategies are implemented then organize your remaining debts according to either the debt avalanche or debt snowball methods using this free calculator.
-Structure your debts using the rollover method so that as soon as the first debt is paid off then the freed-up payment amount is used to pay down the next debt even faster.
-Continue the process of paying off debts (building like a snowball) until you are completely debt free.
-It is the most cost effective and emotionally satisfying way to get out of debt.
+- Once your interest costs are minimized and quick payoff strategies are implemented, then organize your remaining debts according to either the debt avalanche or debt snowball methods using this free calculator.
+Structure your debts using the rollover method so that as soon as the first debt is paid off, the freed-up payment amount is used to pay down the next debt even faster.
+Continue the process of paying off debts (building like a snowball) until you're completely debt free.
+It's the most cost effective and emotionally satisfying way to get out of debt.

 - Debt Avalanche: This creates the fastest payoff by ordering your debts from highest interest rate to lowest interest rate.
-By concentrating your payments toward your most expensive debt first you lower the total interest cost and payoff the debt faster.
-The downside is if you have a large debt at a high interest rate it could feel slow to start.
+By concentrating your payments toward your most expensive debt first, you lower the total interest cost and payoff the debt faster.
+The downside is it could feel slow to start if you have a large debt at a high interest rate.

 - Debt Snowball: This is the most emotionally satisfying payoff strategy because debts are ordered from lowest balance to largest balance so you can see results faster.
 This gives greater odds of staying the course to completion because of the emotional reward of watching entire debts get wiped out rapidly.

-There are many ways to get into debt, but there is one simple 3 step process to eliminate your debt problems permanently.
+There are many ways to get into debt, but there's one simple 3 step process to eliminate your debt problems permanently.

-Once you’ve righted your financial ship it means you are spending less than you earn.
+Once you’ve righted your financial ship, it means you're spending less than you earn.
 This allows you to use those freed up savings to pay off your debt following the structured 3 step process above: stem the bleeding, sell unused stuff for a quick payoff, and then accelerate your remaining debt payoff with the debt snowball/debt avalanche.

 Your goal is much bigger than just getting out of debt.
 This 3 step process sets the foundation that can literally translate your debt into wealth and transform your financial situation for a lifetime.